Loading

 Beginnings

-Two resolutions of the Venetian Senate, the first dated December 15, 1530, and the second on January 5, 1531, mandated the demolition of the long side of the wall that separated the Visconti Citadel from the rest of Verona, "for the convenience and ornament of our city."
+Two resolutions of the Venetian Senate, the first dated 15 December 1530, the second on 5 January 1531, mandated the demolition of the long side of the wall that separated the Visconti Citadel from the rest of Verona, "for the convenience and ornament of our city."
 Concurrently, it was decided to renovate the countryside wall, which had suffered significant damage during the War of the League of Cambrai in 1516.
 This project was expected to include the replacement of the medieval gate that stood near the future site of Porta Nuova.

 Michele Sanmicheli was appointed as the engineer in charge of the fortifications of Verona ("inzener sopra le fabriche"), with the appointment occurring in October 1530 but becoming effective in May 1531.
 Following this, work on the military structures progressed more rapidly.
 Sanmicheli's first intervention was the design of the bastion of the Holy Trinity, which began in the year after his appointment.
 This was followed by work on the bastions of Riformati, San Bernardino, San Zeno, Spagna, and San Francesco, along with a series of intermediate artillery emplacements, including that of the cavalier of San Giuseppe.
 His efforts also led to the creation of three city gates: Porta Nuova, was completed in 1532, followed by Porta San Zeno in 1541 and Porta Palio in 1547.